Anti-Bribery for Sales · Module 2 of 2

 Narrator

 Joe doesn't agree.
 But he doesn't push.
-The tickets stay in the drawer.
-You email Naomi at 7:14 PM with the lunch outline.
-Pre-clear lands at 11:02 the next morning.
+Tickets stay in the drawer.
+Naomi pre-clears the lunch at 11:02 the next morning.

 Portrait of Naomi Aldridge